ArduPilot/ardupilot_wiki/plane/source/docs/advanced-failsafe-configuration.rst

 enabled then the aircraft will fly back to the geofence return point.

-When enabled, the AFS termination system also sets up the secondary IO micro-controller on the Pixhawk autopilot to terminate the aircraft if communication is interrupted between the main FMU micro-controller and the IO micro-controller, for example if the flight firmware crashes.
+When enabled, the AFS termination system also sets up the secondary IO micro-controller on the autopilot to terminate the aircraft if communication is interrupted between the main FMU micro-controller and the IO micro-controller, for example if the flight firmware crashes.